October 15 in Pop Culture History

 On October 15, 1964 Congress resolved that October 15 would be proclaimed White Cane Safety Day.
-President Lyndon Johnson immediately made a proclamation sealing this as an official day to recognize the advancements and achievements of blind individuals.
+President Lyndon Johnson immediately proclaimed this as an official day to recognize the advancements and achievements of blind individuals.
 It is called White Cane Safety Day because the white cane is a recognizable symbol a blind person’s independence.

 1878 – The Edison Electric Light Company began operations.